-The City is financially strong and manages its long term liabilities and debt strategically.
-The following table compares the outstanding balances on the City's long-term debt for FY 2022/23 compared with FY 2021/22.
-Overall, there is a reduction in the amount owed in both government and business-type funds.
+The City manages its long term liabilities and debt strategically.
+The following table compares the outstanding balances on the City's long-term debt for FY 2023/24 compared with FY 2022/23 and FY 2021/22.
+Overall, there is a increase in the amount owed in both government and business-type funds.

-Governmental activities debt decreased by \$143,907 in FY 2022/23 as a result of payments to:
+Governmental activities debt increased by \$2.0 million in FY 2023/24 mainly due to: